 This project was funded by a grant from the National Institute of Mental Health (R01 MH066866).

 Tools and Other ResourcesChildren's Memorial Hospital's ADHD manual and medication titration software is available free of charge at http://www.luriechildrens.org/en-us/for-healthcare-professionals/patient-care-resources/Pages

 ADHD clinical practice guidelines from the American Academy of Pediatrics are available at:

 ADHD clinical practice guidelines from The American Academy of Child and Adolescent Psychiatry are available at:

 - Pliszka S, AACAP Work Group on Quality Issues.
 Practice parameter for the assessment and treatment of children and adolescents with attention-deficit/hyperactivity disorder.
 J Am Acad Child Adolesc Psychiatry.
 2007 Jul;46(7):894-921.
-Available at: [PubMed]
+[PubMed]

 - Greenhill LL, Pliszka S, Dulcan MK, et al. Practice parameter for the use of stimulant medications in the treatment of children, adolescents, and adults.
 J Am Acad Child Adolesc Psychiatry.
 2002 Feb;41(2 Suppl):26S-49S.
 Review.
 [PubMed]